byjg/php-anydataset-nosql/docs/MongoDB.md

 $mongo->save($document);
 ```

+When a document is inserted, the fields 'created' and 'updated' are automatically added with the current date.
+Because there is no ID (first parameter) provided, this is treated as an INSERT operation.

 ## Updating a document

-Automatically is created the field 'created' and 'update' with the MongoDate() of the current insert.
-Because there is no ID (first parameter) is an INSERT;

 ```php
 <?php